E-Ghafour/RumourDetection/README.md

-# Rumour Detection Classification with PyTorch
+# Rumour Detection with PyTorch

-Welcome to the Rumour Detection Classification repository!
+Welcome to the Rumour Detection repository!
 This project focuses on implementing and exploring various configurations for rumour detection using PyTorch.
-The repository not only includes the PyTorch implementation of the classification model but also features an intuitive interface for easily tuning, testing different training configurations, and adapting preprocessing steps.
+The repository not only includes the PyTorch implementation of the classification models but also features an intuitive interface for easily tuning, testing different training configurations, and adapting preprocessing steps.

 ## Key Features

-- **PyTorch Implementation:** The core of this project is a robust rumour detection classification model built with PyTorch, offering a powerful and flexible framework for training and evaluation.
+- **PyTorch Implementation:** The core of this project is robust rumour detection models built with PyTorch, offering a powerful and flexible framework for training and evaluation.

 - **Configurable Interface:** An easy-to-use interface allows users to tune different aspects of the training process using a `config.ini` file.
 This empowers users to experiment with various hyperparameters and configurations effortlessly.